EOSIO/eosio.cdt/docs/06_how-to-guides/20_authorization/how_to_restrict_access_to_an_action_by_user.md

 [[info | Error message is not custom]]
 | Note that this time, as well as previous method, you can not customize the yielded error message, it will be a generic authorization error message.

+## Summary

+In conclusion, the above instructions show how to how to perform authorization checks in a smart contract.